spacocha/16S_analysis_Rockfish_SR_Biomass/README.md

 #Export and run MicrobIEM

-cp ../../config_files/export_MicrobIEM_in_R.config .
+cp ../../config_files/quality_control_biomass.config .

-#Edit the config file and run the following script (note that this clones MicrobIEM, which should be done once)
+#Edit the config file and run the following script to clean contaminants
+# note that this clones MicrobIEM, which should be done once
+#It also uses a blast against a database of known contaminants
+#Fianlly removes euks and mito sequences

+sbatch ../../scripts/quality_control_biomass.csh

+#Next, filter out the experimental samples and quantify the total number of reads to use

+cp ../../config_files/filter_and_quantify.config

+#Then submit the script

+sbatch ../../scripts/filter_and_quantify.csh

+#Check the count file in ${PREFIX}_biomass_exp_group_dir/feature-table.biom.count.txt
+#Use the first number as the sequence depth in the following file

+cp ../../config_files/exp_only_moving_pictures.config

+#Then submit as

-sbatch ../../scripts/export_MicrobIEM_in_R.csh
+sbatch ../../scripts/exp_only_moving_pictures.csh